zemrude/NeutrinoLines/README.md

     - `-c channel` (for signal only)
     - `-m mass` (for signal only)
     - `-o oversampling` (for signal only)
-  - plot_Sensitivities.py : plot sensitivities
+  - plot_Sensitivities.py : plot all ensitivity plots from the wiki page.
+No arguments needed.
-    - tbd
   - plot_ControlDistributions.py : plot pre-Unblinding control distribution and perform goddness of fit tests

 - submit : sample scripts for condor/dagman submission